 We believe students' phones/electronic devices and use of social media are extensions of themselves.
 Thus, students are responsible for what they post and their resulting digital footprint.
 Once an inappropriate remark or picture is posted, it is not easily retracted and may be available for many years.

 While many social media posts and exchanges happen off school campus and outside school hours, the subsequent 'fallout' can have major implications when students return to school and result in a negative environment for teaching and learning.
 Although internet safety is a part of our curriculum, we know this information may not be enough to dissuade our students from making risky choices.

 If a student’s behavior on social media, whether in or out of school, has a negative impact on the teaching and learning environment, HMC-1 will take appropriate action.
-If these behaviors are of a threatening or dangerous nature, the Kansas City Police Department will be involved.
+If these behaviors are of a threatening or dangerous nature, law enforcement will be notified.

 We share this information not to scare you, but rather to ensure you understand the full scope of the issue and its possible consequences.
 Although we provide technology device access during the school day, students and families are responsible for how any device is used when it leaves our campus.
 We recommend parents regularly monitor student work, activities, and computer usage on both district-issued and personal devices at home.

 Learning about safety starts at home, and we appreciate the efforts our parents take to speak with their children about the benefits and pitfalls of social media.
 We encourage you to have conversations about their social media profile and take appropriate steps to protect your child.

 If you have serious concerns regarding a social media post threatening or dangerous in nature, please first call 911; then contact your school administrator.

 We encourage you to review with your child the tenets of appropriate use of social media.
 Here are some links that may be helpful: